 CIG Pannónia Life Insurance Public Limited Company (registered office: 1097 Budapest Könyves Kálmán krt.
-11, building "B"; company registration number: 01 10 045857; court of registration: Registry Court of the Metropolitan Court (hereinafter: Issuer or Company) publishes on this day its second quarterly report (hereinafter: Report) for 2023.
-The Issuer publishes in this Report for the second quarter of 2023, as required by the legislation, its consolidated, unaudited data in accordance with the International Financial Reporting Standards adopted by the EU (hereinafter: EU IFRS).
+11, building "B"; company registration number: 01 10 045857; court of registration: Registry Court of the Metropolitan Court (hereinafter: Issuer or Company) publishes on this day its fourth quarterly report (hereinafter: Report) for 2023.
+The Issuer publishes in this Report for the fourth quarter of 2023, as required by the legislation, its consolidated, unaudited data in accordance with the International Financial Reporting Standards adopted by the EU (hereinafter: EU IFRS).
 The Report has been prepared in accordance with the provisions of IAS 34.

 1.1.1.
-Significant results of the first half-year of 2023:
+Significant results of 2023:

-- Our organic consolidated after-tax profit increased in one year by more than HUF 1.7 billion compared to last year's first half-year according to IFRS 17 - reaching HUF 1,385 million - if we exclude the one-time HUF 475 million corporate tax effect of the capital increase due to the transition to IFRS 17 and the HUF 321 million tax effect of the extra profit tax introduced from 1 July 20221. - Our consolidated after-tax profit calculated according to IFRS 17, which supports the comparison of business performance, in the
+- Our consolidated after-tax profit increased in one year by HUF 1.9 billion by 90% compared to last year's result according to IFRS 17 reaching a record amount of HUF 4,059 million when we strip off the one-time HUF 498 million corporate tax effect of the capital increase due to the transition to IFRS 17 and the HUF 687 million tax effect of the extra profit tax introduced from 1 July 20221. - Our premium income grew by 35%, i.e. more than HUF 11 billion - Life Insurance premiums by 16%, - while EMABIT premiums by 142% - in one year compared to 2022, reaching HUF 43 billion.